Written by 4:46 pm What we reviewed

 The film ends with a look at three years later, showing Vanessa, her family, Miles’ dad and their daughter in church, where Miles is now the pastor.

 I’m in Love With a Church Girl can give moviegoers a taste of what the beginnings of that God-given change can look like.
-A glimpse of the spiritual hope surrender to Christ provides.
+A glimpse of the spiritual hope that total surrender to Christ provides.

 Rating: 7/10